Marcus-Friis/data-in-the-wild/README.md

     ├───visualizor.py                               <- Enforces styleguide used for visualizations ├───__init__.py
     │
+    ├───data                                        <- Directory for creating all data files │   ├───data_merging.py                         <- For creating the final data.csv
+    │   └───trailer_cleaning.py                     <- Removes all non-trailers from trailers data
+    │
-    ├───imdb_api                                    <- Module for scraping IMDb release dates │       imdbscraper.py                          <- Code for getting release dates from IMDb │
+    ├───imdb_api                                    <- Module for scraping IMDb release dates │   └───imdbscraper.py                          <- Code for getting release dates from IMDb │
-    └───youtube_api                                 <- Module for collecting trailers, comments with utilities utilities.py                            <- Helper functions for the module youtubecommentgetter.py                 <- Gets comments for each video youtubegetter.py                        <- Parent class for YoutubeCommentGetter and YoutubeVideoGetter youtubevideogetter.py                   <- Gets videos from YouTube
+    └───youtube_api                                 <- Module for collecting trailers, comments with utilities ├───utilities.py                            <- Helper functions for the module ├───youtubecommentgetter.py                 <- Gets comments for each video ├───youtubegetter.py                        <- Parent class for YoutubeCommentGetter and YoutubeVideoGetter └───youtubevideogetter.py                   <- Gets videos from YouTube
 ```